Skip navigation

 Causes

-All of the genes associated with Stickler syndrome provide instructions for making components of collagens, which are complex molecules that give structure and strength to the connective tissues that support the body's joints and organs.
-Variants in any of these genes impair the production, processing, or assembly of collagen molecules.
-Defective collagen molecules or reduced amounts of collagen impair the development of connective tissues in many different parts of the body, leading to the varied features of Stickler syndrome.
+The most common genes associated with Stickler syndrome are called collagen genes because they provide instructions for making components of collagens.
+Collagens are complex molecules that give structure and strength to the connective tissues that support the body's joints and organs.
+Variants in the collagen genes impair the production, processing, or assembly of collagen molecules.
+Altered collagen molecules or reduced amounts of collagen impair the development of connective tissues in many different parts of the body, leading to the varied features of Stickler syndrome.

 Inheritance